We envision a world powered by 100% clean energy and strive to install solar on every project we develop. We have three main focus areas:

 DECENTRALIZED SECTION 8 HOUSING

 Most Section 8 and other types of voucher-based housing is only offered in large project-style housing complexes.
 If properly administered and managed, this can be an effective way to provide affordable housing.
-However, all too often the ‘projects’ can turn into the slums which have increased crime, drugs, and other negative influences.
+However, all too often the ‘projects’ can fail to provide safe and dignified housing for residents.

 Sunny Side Development believes there is a place for project-based housing, but that Section 8 families should have options in where they live.
-Therefore, we would like to offer more single family or small multi-family properties housing options for voucher tenants, and locate them in good neighborhoods, spread throughout a community.
+Therefore, we would like to offer more single family or small multi-family properties housing options for voucher tenants, spread throughout the community.

 Much of humanity’s historical success can be credited to our ability to work in groups and share collective wisdom.
 The same benefits can be achieved in housing if designed in a cooperative manner.
 Non-equity housing co-ops are intentional communities where members live together under one roof with shared common spaces and private bedrooms.
 Members do not own equity in the property themselves, rather they are controlling members of a legal cooperative, which owns the real estate in perpetuity.
 This is an excellent way to offer affordable, sustainable housing for the following reasons: